 How to Use Amla

 Because taste plays such an important role in the digestive process and signals the body to initiate its own supportive mechanisms, Ayurveda traditionally recommends tasting herbs.
-Amla can be taken internally in three forms: a powder, a tablet, or in a jam such as chyavanprash.
-Banyan Botanicals makes amla available in all three of these forms:
+Amla can be taken internally in four forms: a powder, a tablet, a liquid extract, or in a jam such as chyavanprash.
+Banyan Botanicals makes amla available in all four of these forms:

 - Amla Powder

 Amla powder offers the full experience of tasting the herb and also provides the most economical option for purchasing amla.
 Like triphala, amla powder can be taken as a hot or cold infusion in water, at night or upon rising.
 In some instances, taking amla in milk, ghee or another carrier substance may help to direct the herb to a specific tissue or organ, or guide it toward a particular kind of systemic support.
 An ayurvedic practitioner can advise you on the appropriate anupan (carrier) for your herbs.
-A typical dose of amla powder is ¼ - ½ teaspoon, once or twice daily, or as directed by your healthcare practitioner.
+You can also refer to the Ayurveda’s Carrier Substances guide to better understand which anupan is most appropriate for you.
+A typical dose of amla powder is ¼–½ teaspoon, once or twice daily, or as directed by your healthcare practitioner.